memecosmos/meme/README.md

 ## Meme Validator Node Snapshot & State-Sync
-Thanks polkachu.com and theamsolutions.info are providing a nodes State-Sync, snapshot and RPC to support fellow validators.
+Thanks polkachu.com and nodersteam.com are providing a nodes State-Sync, snapshot and RPC to support fellow validators.

 ### Polkachu.com: